How a high school dropout went from being a massage therapist to an MIT robotics engineer working at McKinsey and Pixar

-Q. It’s pretty well-known that Steve Jobs was instrumental to the formation of Pixar.
-Before he passed away, did he ever come by the studio, did you ever see him, and was he involved in production at all?
+Q. It’s well-known that Steve Jobs was instrumental to Pixar.
+Before he passed away, did he ever come by the studio and was he involved in production?

 A. Yes, actually I sat really near him in a screening once of the movie that we just finished that I was working on called “Brave.”
 He would come to our screenings and he would give us notes on the movies we were making.
 And there was a time when he was very actively involved in the formation of our strategy in terms of how many movies we were making a year and how we were organizing ourselves around making those movies.

 He even had a hand in how our building was designed.
 He had this idea that the more collaboration in this type of environment, the better.
 So he was a strong proponent of getting the flow to force us to hang out in the atrium together and eat together and even go to the bathroom together!
 He actually just wanted us to have one bathroom, but obviously that wasn’t going to work.
 But yes, he was very instrumental in shaping what Pixar became, and our approach to how we do things.
 He was well-loved at the company and we really mourned his passing.

 Q. I read the Pixar building is designed to encourage people to interact with other employees they may not normally interact with to help foster encounters that might lead to new ideas.
 Is that true?